jacobhepkema/scanem_figures/Figure2-3/README.md

 Make sure the right R package versions are installed.
 See list of packages that I am using at the end of this page.

+Then, run `Rscript Figure2Figure3.R` to create the plots in the `output` directory.

 ## sessionInfo()